gmateesc/BankApplication/README.md

 ### Create a bank account

-Define the REST API pyaload in a file
+Define the REST API payload in a file
 ```bash

   $ cd BankApplication/WebApp